 You should calculate the anticipated amount due on the comprehensive fee.
-If you receive your tuition bill and find that you have either an insufficient or excess amount budgeted, you can modify the amount by notifying the Bursar's office by phone or e-mail or by calling NBS.
-Contact information for both is below.
+If you receive your tuition bill and find that you have either an insufficient or excess amount budgeted, you can modify the amount by notifying the Bursar's office by phone or email.
+Contact information for the Bursar’s Office is below.
 (You cannot make these modifications via CCPay.)
 The Connecticut College student ID number and name must be included for any adjustments to be processed.

 Q: What if I change financial institutions or want to assign a different account to my payment plan?

 The payer must provide the new account information to the Bursar's office or NBS at least 10 business days prior to the next effective debit date.
 Failure to give notice of 10 business days may result in the incorrect account being debited and a $30 returned payment fee.
 Notification must include the name and address of the new financial institution, your routing number and account number.
 We recommend including with your notification a voided check from the new institution/account so we can ensure the routing and account numbers are correct, but it is not required.
 Please verify your bank routing number and checking account number with your financial institution.
 Failure to do so may result in your debit being returned unpaid by your bank.